After Getting a Roofing Estimate

 The following aspects of the roofing estimate can affect the price of the project.
 Some contractors charge more than others for materials and services, so it’s good to have a benchmark in mind when reviewing pricing.

 Ask the roofer if the entire roof system is included in the price or if he is only quoting for replacement of the shingles.
 If you notice a contractor’s price is much lower than the other bids, it may be because he or she is only quoting the shingles, not the entire roof system.
-TruBlue Roofing quotes the cost of the entire project including every aspect of the job, not just the shingles.
+TruBlue Roofing and Remodeling quotes the cost of the entire project including every aspect of the job, not just the shingles.

 The estimate must include: